Zielona Góra: World War II

 During World War II the German Nazi government operated 42 forced labour camps in armaments production in the city, intended initially for Polish men and women, and later also Russians, Ukrainians, Britons, French and Italians.
 There were also three subcamps of the Gross-Rosen concentration camp within the modern city limits for Jewish men and women.
 In January 1945, a German-perpetrated death march of Jewish women from Sława reached the city, and the remaining prisoners were also sent on death marches westwards.

-On 11 February 1945, the authorities of Zielona Góra, then still Grünberg, received a report about Russians in the vicinity of Nowa Sól.
+On 11 February 1945, the authorities of Grünberg received a report about Russians in the vicinity of Neusalz.
 Wehrmacht soldiers and civilians organizing defense in cities were threatened with being cut off from the south-west.
-In this situation, the preparations of Zielona Góra for defense by regular troops were interrupted.
-On 11 February the Yalta Conference ended and it was not known exactly what would happen to Zielona Góra.
-On 12 February the most important German offices and management boards of larger enterprises were evacuated beyond Nysa Łużycka.
+In this situation, the preparations of Grünberg for defense by regular troops were interrupted.
+On 11 February the Yalta Conference ended and it was not known exactly what would happen to Grünberg.
+On 12 February the most important German offices and management boards of larger enterprises were evacuated beyond the Lusatian Neisse.

 On 13 February other residents were encouraged to leave the city through megaphones.
 The last train left in the evening.
-One of the previously sent transports was hit by an English air attack in Dresden and, according to some, about 900 inhabitants of Zielona Góra died at the local railway station.
+One of the previously sent transports was hit by an English air attack in Dresden and, according to some, about 900 inhabitants of Grünberg died at the local railway station.
 On 14 February.
 Hitler's ardent supporters called on the Hitler Youth to defend themselves.
 Previously, the so-called Sonderkommando, which from the morning started blowing up strategic objects and immobilizing various technical devices, e.g. power plants, gas plants and waterworks.